bevyengine/bevy/.github/pull_request_template.md

 Link any associated issues with "Fixes #X" so they can be automatically closed.
 If this is a complex PR, please add a list of the changes made.

+If this is you're new to Bevy, consider checking out our [Contributing Guide](https://github.com/bevyengine/bevy/blob/main/CONTRIBUTING.md) for information about our development practices :)

 Provide any background information that may be needed for other reviewers to understand the changes you've made.
 This may include related issues, previous discussion, or links to documentation.